Bioconductor/bioconductor.org/content/about.md

   given for audiences with backgrounds in either biology or statistics.
 All [course materials](/help/course-materials/) (lectures and computer labs) are available on this site.
-  [Customized short courses](/help/course-materials/) may also be designed for interested parties.

 * **Open source**.
-The Bioconductor project has a commitment to full open source discipline, with distribution via a SourceForge-like platform.
-All contributions are expected to exist under an open source license such as Artistic 2.0, GPL2, or BSD.
+The Bioconductor project has a commitment to full open source discipline, with distribution via a public subversion (version control) server.
+All contributions are exist under an open source license such as Artistic 2.0, GPL2, or BSD.
 There are many different reasons why open source software is beneficial to the analysis of microarray data and to computational biology in general.
 The reasons include:
   * To provide full access to algorithms and their implementation
   * To facilitate software improvements through bug fixing and software extension